vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 - incentived infrastructure and spam-resistance
 - build with resource restricted devices in mind, including nodes being mostly offline

-When it comes to the third bottleneck, a likely candidate for addressing this is using Kademlia routing.
-Stay tuned.
+When it comes to the third bottleneck mentioned aboe, a likely candidate for addressing this is using Kademlia routing.
+This is similar to what is done in PSS, but there are a few different ways of doing it (classical vs forwarding Kademlia, etc).
+We are in the early stages of experimenting with this over libp2p in
+[nim-libp2p](https://github.com/status-im/nim-libp2p).
+More on this in a future post!

-# Acknowledgements
+## Acknowledgements

-Image from "caged sky" by mh.xbhd.org is licensed under CC BY 2.0 (https://ccsearch.creativecommons.org/photos/a9168311-78de-4cb7-a6ad-f92be8361d0e)
+*Image from "caged sky" by mh.xbhd.org is licensed under CC BY 2.0 (https://ccsearch.creativecommons.org/photos/a9168311-78de-4cb7-a6ad-f92be8361d0e)*